 Visuals, Visuals, Visuals!

 Instagram is strictly a visual platform, which is one of the strengths that separates Instagram from other social media platforms.
-Instagram is solely comprised of photos and videos, providing opportunities to ignite your marketing campaigns.
+Instagram consists solely of photos and videos, providing opportunities to ignite your marketing campaigns.
 Video content especially is becoming increasingly popular on Instagram right now - so popular that there has been an 80% increase in the time spent watching video content on Instagram.
 Ultimately, this social media platform provides a highly visual experience for its users.

 Increased Brand Awareness